 - Inhale, back to Purvottanasana (reverse plank); hold one breath (or longer).

-- Repeat 5 times total; on the last Purvottanasana hold 5 full breaths before coming down to neutral.
+- Repeat 5 times total; on the last Purvottanasana (reverse plank) hold for 5 full breaths before coming down to a seated position.

-Navasana or “boat pose” is an excellent pose for strengthening the core, increasing heat and promoting clarity and focus.
-After the last Purvottanasana, come back to Dandasana and from there lift the legs up to Navasana.
-Hold this posture for 3 long, steady breaths to begin, increasing the duration overtime to 5 breaths or longer.
+Navasana or “boat pose” is an excellent pose for strengthening the core, increasing heat, and promoting clarity and focus.
+After the last Purvottanasana (reverse plank), come back to Dandasana (seated posture with the legs straight out in front) and from here lift the legs up to Navasana (boat pose).
+Hold boat pose for 3 long, steady breaths to begin, increasing the duration over time to 5 breaths or longer.

 6. Ardha Matsyendrasana